jeyeager65/ESP3D-WEBUI-Mods/Extensions/JoyJog/README.md

 - Joystick
   - Mouse - Click and drag the center circle.
 The machine will move at the specified direction at a feedrate proportional to the distance from the center.
 Releasing the mouse click will cancel the current jog.
   - Touch - Similar to mouse.
 Touch and drag the center circle.
 Lifting the finger will cancel the current jog.
-- Jog XY Button
+- Jog Mode
-  - Click to display XY jog.
+  - XY - Click to display XY jog.
 This is the default.
-- Jog Z Button
+  - X - Click to display X jog only.
+  - Y - Click to display Y jog only.
-  - Click to display Z jog.
+  - Z - Click to display Z jog only.
-- Cancel Jog Button
-  - If the jog is not cancelling as expected, this can be clicked to cancel the current jog.
+  - Cancel Jog Button - If the jog is not cancelling as expected, this can be clicked to cancel the current jog.
 Typically this is not needed but in some circumstances it can be helpful.
+- Home
+  - X - Home X
+  - Y - Home Y
+  - Z - Home Z
+  - All - Home All

 ## Setup
 - Upload joyjog.html.gz to Flash